Green-Software-Foundation/projects/project-donations.md

 ### APPROVAL PROCESS
-The donating body must submit the Donation proposal template (link to be added) issue to the Working Group for consensus approval.
+The donating body must submit the [Donation proposal template](https://github.com/Green-Software-Foundation/oc/issues/new?assignees=tmcclell&labels=&projects=&template=donate-a-project.md&title=%5BProject+Donation%5D+Title+Of+Project+) issue to the Working Group for consensus approval.

 Once WG approval is gained, the GSF PM must submit an issue to the Oversight Committee repo for awareness.
 They have 2 weeks to comment / object.